ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: Introduction

-To address this issue, we propose ICCheck (Inconsistent Change Checker), a tool for assisting with code clone synchronizations that is highly portable and independent of both specific languages and development environments. \emph{The impact} of this software can be summarized as follows: \begin{itemize} \item \emph{High portablity.} ICCheck is applicable to any Git-managed repository that involves code text, regardless of the used programming languages.
+To address this issue, we propose ICCheck (Inconsistent Change Checker), a tool for assisting with code clone synchronizations that is highly portable and independent of both specific languages and development environments.
+In brief, ICCheck works by detecting changes in a Git repository, searching for cloned fragments similar to the modified code, and then identifying and reporting cases where a clone was not consistently updated. \emph{The impact} of this software can be summarized as follows: \begin{itemize} \item \emph{High portability.} ICCheck is applicable to any Git-managed repository that involves code text, regardless of the used programming languages.
 To ensure high portability while minimizing the loss of usability, it can function either as a well-structured command-line interface (CLI) or as a server compliant with the Language Server Protocol (LSP), offering interactive support during code editing.
 Preliminary experiments demonstrated ICCheck's efficiency and portability while maintaining its accuracy (\cref{s:evaluation}).
 To our knowledge, no other tools currently support this combination of features.
 Beyond its strong practical utility, ICCheck is also suitable for empirical studies on clone synchronization across different programming languages. \item \emph{Design choices to enable the portability} (\cref{s:motivation,s:technique}).
 To ensure the adaptability across a wide range of use cases and development environments, we carefully selected the underlying clone search algorithm, its usage patterns, and implementation strategies, explicitly documenting them as part of our design choices.
 We believe this provides valuable guidance for future implementations of clone synchronization techniques. \end{itemize}

-The remainder of this paper is structured as follows. \Cref{s:motivation} introduces a motivating example of code clones for designing ICCheck. \Cref{s:technique} defines the requirements for ICCheck and presents its design and implementation. \Cref{s:evaluation} preliminary evaluates ICCheck. \Cref{s:conclusion} concludes this paper.
+The remainder of this paper is structured as follows. \Cref{s:motivation} introduces a motivating example of code clones for designing ICCheck. \Cref{s:technique} defines the requirements for ICCheck and presents its design and implementation. \Cref{s:evaluation} preliminarily evaluates ICCheck. \Cref{s:conclusion} concludes this paper.